GR

 • Compliance with MLC 2006 and IMO guidelines minimizes liability risk.

-• Telemedicine ensures medical decisions are made by licensed professionals, not medics.
+• Telemedicine ensures licensed professionals, not medics, make medical decisions.

 • Companies demonstrate adherence to industry standards by implementing telemedicine systems and training maritime medics.